Deadheading Hydrangeas: The Key To A Longer Bloomier Season

 5 different images of "deadheading hydrangeas in spring" from Pinterest:

-• Image 1: A close-up of a hydrangea flower head that has been deadheaded.
+- Image 1: A close-up of a hydrangea flower head that has been deadheaded.
 The deadhead is a small, brown cluster of sepals that have fallen off the flower.
-Image of Deadheading hydrangeas in spring 1

-• Image 2: A hydrangea bush that has been deadheaded.
+- Image 2: A hydrangea bush that has been deadheaded.
 The deadheads have been removed from the flower heads, leaving the bush with a neat and tidy appearance.
-Image of Deadheading hydrangeas in spring 2

-• Image 3: A gardener deadheading a hydrangea bush.
+- Image 3: A gardener deadheading a hydrangea bush.
 The gardener is using a pair of secateurs to carefully remove the deadheads from the flower heads.
-Image of Deadheading hydrangeas in spring 3

-• Image 4: A hydrangea bush in the springtime.
+- Image 4: A hydrangea bush in the springtime.
 The bush is covered in new growth, and the deadheads from the previous season have been removed.
-Image of Deadheading hydrangeas in spring 4

-• Image 5: A close-up of a hydrangea flower head that is about to be deadheaded.
+- Image 5: A close-up of a hydrangea flower head that is about to be deadheaded.
 The sepals on the flower head are starting to fall off, and the gardener is preparing to remove them.
-Image of Deadheading hydrangeas in spring 5

 Post a Comment for "Deadheading Hydrangeas: The Key To A Longer Bloomier Season"